borelli28/SIEM/backend/DOC.md

 1. **Authentication Flow**:
    - Client authenticates via login endpoint
-   - Session is established with security tokens
+   - Session is established with authentication cookie: `auth_session`
-   - CSRF protection is activated for subsequent requests

 2. **Log Ingestion**:
    - Logs are received via agent or direct upload
-   - Logs are batched (50 entries per batch)
+   - Logs are batched (50 logs per batch)
    - Batches are queued for processing

 3. **Log Processing**:
-   - Queued batches are processed asynchronously
+   - A batch is dequeued from the message queue
-   - Each log entry is validated and normalized
+   - Each log in the batch is validated and normalized
    - Logs are stored in the database
-   - Sigma rules are evaluated against new logs
+   - Sigma detection rules are evaluated against each new log

 4. **Alert Generation**:
-   - Matching rules trigger alert creation
+   - Matching detection rules trigger alert creation

 ## API Structure